 When you read with a purpose, it allows your brain to process the information more efficiently.
-Having a reason behind your reading will help your brain process what you have read and create a deeper understanding.
+Having a reason behind your reading will help your brain process your reading and create a deeper understanding.

 5. Try To Read For Understanding

 When trying to read for understanding, you are looking to get more than just facts from the text.
-You are looking to get a big picture of what the author is trying to tell you and the reasons behind those ideas.
+You want to get a big picture of what the author is trying to tell you and the reasons behind those ideas.

 6. Go Through A Vocabulary Textbook